code-lucidal58/go_lang_basics/file_n_err_handling.md

 ## Error Handling

 Error is an important part of the language.
-Many functions return error and allows the user to handle the flow of the code in such situation.
+Many functions return error and allows the user to decide the flow of the code in such situation.